Sky Replacement in Photoshop

 The last image is the same as the one used in this demonstration, only I've kept the entire window frame in the image, and also added a different cloud overlay from the Vivid Skies Collection just to demonstrate the difference in feeling you can achieve by changing out your overlay.

-Do you have any questions or comments about adding a sky overlay?
+Do you have any questions or comments about Replacing a Sky Behind a Window in Photoshop?
 Leave us a comment below - we would love to hear from you!
-And please share our tutorial using the social sharing buttons (we really appreciate it)!
+And please share our tutorial using the social sharing buttons - we really appreciate it!